nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 stores the companies' information in the text file.
 Prior to writing the company information to this text file, all previously saved text in this file is overwritten.

+### [DONE] Load Company information from text file feature
+#### Implementation
+The proposed <code>CompanyListDecoder.load()</code> feature checks if a text file of name "companyList.txt" exists.
+If the text file does not exist, a message is printed to the user indicating that the file is not found.
+If the text file exists, this method iterates through the text file line by line and parses the input.
+Then the parsed input is added to the list of companies using the method <code>CompanyList.add</code>.

 ## Product scope
 ### Target user profile